ghc/ghc/docs/users_guide/glasgow_exts.rst

 instantiate type variables to a polymorphic type (:ref:`impredicative-polymorphism`).

-The obsolete language options ``-XPolymorphicComponents`` and ``-XRank2Types`` are synonyms for ``-XRankNTypes``.
+The obsolete language options :ghc-flag:`-XPolymorphicComponents` and :ghc-flag:`-XRank2Types` are synonyms for :ghc-flag:`-XRankNTypes`.
 They used to specify finer distinctions that GHC no longer makes.
 (They should really elicit a deprecation warning, but they don't, purely to avoid the need to library authors to change their old flags specifications.)

 .. _univ: